binchensun/fasr-webpage/content/authors/swhite/_index.md

 ---
 # Display name
-title: Dale Gary
+title: Stephen White

 # Full name (for SEO)
-first_name: Dale
+first_name: Stephen
-last_name: Gary
+last_name: White

 # Username (this should match the folder name)
 authors:
-  - dgary
+  - swhite

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Distinguished Professor
+role: Astronomer

 # Organizations/Affiliations
 organizations:
-  - name: New Jersey Institute of Technology
+  - name: National Radio Astronomy Observatory
     url: ''

 # Short bio (displayed in user profile at end of posts)